TOAST-DOCS/Smart-Downloader/en/sut-guide.md

 ![sut_settings.png](https://static.toastoven.net/prod_smartdownloader/sut/sut_settings.png)

-* Version Data: Shows the version information of Unity Tool.
+* Version information: Shows the version information of Unity Tool.
-* Change of Language: Change the language for the tool: Korean, English, and Japanese are supported.
+* Change the language: Change the language for the tool: Korean, English, and Japanese are supported.